 - if you have thrombosis.
 Thrombosis is the formation of a blood clot in a blood vessel e.g. of the legs (deep venous thrombosis) or the lungs (pulmonary embolism).

 - if you have or have had jaundice (yellowing of the skin) or severe liver disease and your liver is still not working normally.

-- if you have or if you are suspected of to have a cancer that is sensitive to sex-steroids, such as certain types of breast cancer.
+- if you have or if you are suspected of having cancer that is sensitive to sex steroids, such as certain types of breast cancer.

 - if you have any unexplained vaginal bleeding.

 Possible interactions with other medicines and Zelleta

 Some medicines may stop Zelleta 75 micrograms Tablets from working properly.
 These include medicines used for the treatment of

 - epilepsy (e.g. primidone, phenytoin, carbamazepine, oxcarbazepine, felbamate and phenobarbital)

 - HIV infections (e.g. ritonavir), or other infectious diseases (e.g. griseofulvin)